 The credit report lists the phone number, so I plan to call and either update my information or cancel the account.
 Canceling this credit card would affect my credit score negatively because the account has been open longer than my current average age of credit lines.
 I may cancel regardless just to be comfortable that I won’t find any surprises.

 If you have credit card accounts that may be open but inactive, I suggest checking your credit report and collecting information for the unfamiliar accounts listed.
 Call the companies’ phone numbers listed on the report, update your account information, and cancel the accounts if you want more peace of mind.

 Updated December 28, 2015 and originally published February 25, 2010.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.